It takes no time to fall in love, but it takes you years to know what the love is.Jason Mraz

 My two favorite lectures on modern culture are Ayn Rand’s Apollo and Dionysus, on the relationship between philosophy and the spirit of the '60s, and Leonard Peikoff’s Modernism and Madness, on the relationship between philosophy and schizophrenia.
 Both of these essays have a delightful, sparkling quality which is quite an achievement when discussing this type of subject matter.

 Two other books that a beginning Objectivist will likely want to read selected chapters from are "The Virtue of Selfishness" and "Capitalism: The Unknown Ideal".
 Many of the essays in these books aren't necessarily the deepest, most important essays in the Objectivist corpus, but instead essays that answer common misconceptions and bromides that a beginner would have and/or have thrust at them.
 For example, "Doesn't Life Require Compromise?", "You are not taking a black and white view of the world are you?", "Antitrust", "The Effects of the Industrial Revolution on Women and Children".
-I would recommend picking and choosing among this essays according to your own personal questions and needs.
+I would recommend picking and choosing among these essays according to your own personal questions and needs.

 One final tip from a veteran.
 Ayn Rand and Leonard Peikoff are deceptively good writers.
 They explain the most difficult, abstract subjects so unusually well that it makes it seem as if those subjects were quick and easy to learn.
 But they are not.
 For anyone raised in today’s world, Objectivism is a fundamental revolution of the mind and soul.
 As enjoyable as learning Objectivism is, it takes time.
 Don’t think you are supposed to understand it all on the first reading.
 Instead, expect a long, enjoyable process, across years.